richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 Both registries are first-come first-served.
 The formal request to define the registries is in Section 16.

-{{RFC5905, Section 7.5}} defined the on-the-wire format of extension fields but did not create a registry for it.

 ## Extension Field Types

+{{RFC5905, Section 7.5}} defined the on-the-wire format of extension fields but did not create a registry for them.

 {{RFC5906, Section 13}} mentioned the Extension Field Types registry, and defined it indirectly by defining 30 extensions (10 each for request, response, and